MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/smb-templates.md

 ## Executive Team template

 The Executive Team template is ideal for creating a team for company executives to communicate and collaborate on company initiatives like annual priorities, fiscal budgets, strategic initiatives, and top clients.
-This template comes with a *Private* channel to invite select users for specific topics.
+This template comes with a *private* channel to invite select users for specific topics.

 | Base template type  | baseTemplateId | Properties that come with this base template |
 | :------------------ | :-------------- | :----------------------------------------------------- |